miguelsvasco/gmc/README.md

 ## FAQ
-Please report any bugs and I will get to them ASAP.
-For any additional questions, feel free to email `miguel.vasco[at]tecnico.ulisboa.pt".
 - To check if the DCA executable file was built successfully run `gmc_code/DelaunayComponentAnalysis/VoronoiClassifier_cl` and make sure you see the following output
 ```bash
 VoronoiClassifier_cl: <path>/voronoi-boundary-classifier/cpp/main_vc.cpp:51: void run_classification(int, char**): Assertion `argc >= 3' failed.
 Aborted (core dumped)
 ```
+For any additional questions, feel free to email `miguel.vasco[at]tecnico.ulisboa.pt".

 ## Citation
 ```